 The Space Planning Report, developed in Phase Two Design, projects several stages of construction, beginning in 2017 and proceeding beyond 2025.
 Each stage of construction will be preceded by a phase of architectural design.
 Additionally, each stage of construction will incrementally increase and improve exhibitions, collections, and program spaces as well as amenities, and each stage will open to the public a new face of the Museum upon its completion.

-Stage I Construction includes the restoration and renovation of the lower level, first floor, second floor, and third floor of Corinthian Hall (the mansion) to be completed and open to the public in 2019.
+Stage I includes the restoration and renovation of the lower level, first floor, second floor, and third floor of Corinthian Hall (the mansion) to be completed and open to the public in 2020.

 - The lower level of Corinthian Hall will include an architecturally restored billiards room, a new interpretation of the museum’s former, beloved “soda fountain,” public restrooms, kitchen facilities, and spaces for administrative functions.

 - The first floor of Corinthian Hall will include architecturally preserved, restored, recreated, and rehabilitated rooms that will be used for programs, events, interpretive history exhibits, and contemporary thematic art installations.
 The first floor will also have a Museum Store, and a Museum Café and Demonstration Kitchen.

 - The second floor of Corinthian Hall will include renovated exhibit galleries that showcase historical materials from the Museum’s permanent collection, and a meeting room/education space for community use and board meetings.

 - The third floor of Corinthian Hall will include renovated exhibit galleries, a theater/auditorium, and an interactive space for recording and sharing stories.

-Stage III Construction includes the restoration and renovation of the other existing, original buildings (Conservatory, Gate House, and Gardener’s Tool Shed), perimeter fence and gates, and the grounds to be completed and open to the public in 2023.
+Stage III includes the restoration and renovation of the other existing, original buildings (Conservatory, Gate House, and Gardener’s Tool Shed), perimeter fence and gates, and the grounds to be completed and open to the public in 2024.